Charter

 What does a charter cost from Egelsbach?

 Each mission is its own quote — distance, ground time, day-rate fuel, crew availability, handling at the destination airport.
-Indication: Phenom 100 from Egelsbach roughly 4,500–6,500 EUR per flight hour, Phenom 300 or PC-24 roughly 6,500–8,500 EUR.
-Concrete quote within a few hours. -
+Indication per flight hour: Kodiak 100 from EUR 1,750, PC-12 from EUR 2,500, Phenom 100 from EUR 3,000, Phenom 300 and PC-24 from EUR 5,000.
+Concrete quote within a few hours — or estimate yourself in the flight calculator. -

 What are empty legs and how do they save money?